xmos/lib_ethernet/examples/AN00199_gigabit_ethernet_demo_explorerkit/README.rst

 *************

- * This document assumes familarity with the XMOS xCORE architecture, the Ethernet standards IEEE 802.3u (RMII), the XMOS tool chain and the XC language.
+ * This document assumes familarity with the XMOS xCORE architecture, the Ethernet standards IEEE 802.3, the XMOS tool chain and the XC language.
 Documentation related to these aspects which are not specific to this application note are linked to in the references appendix.